 Pro tip: there are various articles that will tell you how to balance your green vs. brown scraps, but you will likely have to start composting and adapt and refine what you put into your bin as you go!

-Manhattan residents south of 86th Street are able to participate in Common Ground Compost’s residential compost collection service for a small fee per bucket.
+MANHATTAN: Residents south of 100th Street are able to participate in Common Ground Compost’s residential compost collection service Reclaimed Organics for a small fee per bucket ($20-25/bucket depending on location in Manhattan).

 I want to note that this is not an exhaustive list of composting options (there are compost digesters and the bokashi method, for example), but simply the more feasible ways you might want to continue composting considering our current situation.
 I hope these are helpful and that you will try to compost at home to help offset some of the impact this suspension will have for the environment!